An Giang province: Demographics

-An Giang first became a province in 1832, having been settled by the Vietnamese migrants moving southwards in search of new land.
+An Giang first became a province in 1832, having been settled by Vietnamese migrants moving southward in search of new land.
 It is believed that An Giang was once an important center of the 1st millennium Óc Eo culture, presumably owing to its position on the river.
 Traditionally, An Giang has been known for its silk industry.

 An Giang is home to a substantial number of people from Vietnam's ethnic minorities.
-Due to the province's proximity to Cambodia, the Khmer Krom are the largest non-Vietnamese group.
+Due to the province's proximity to Cambodia, the Khmer Krom is the largest non-Vietnamese group.
 Other groups, such as the Chams and ethnic Chinese (Hoa), are also found in An Giang.

+As of 2020, An Giang Province covers an area of 3,536.83 square kilometers with a population of 1,904,532 people, resulting in a population density of 539 people per square kilometer.

+The province is home to 24,011 households of ethnic minorities, comprising 114,632 people, accounting for 5.17% of the total provincial population.

+Transport

+The province is served by these airports: